 8. What would you do if a child wanted to tell you something confidential?

-You need to demonstrate that you would never reassure a child that everything they said would be kept confidential and that you would always inform the specified member of the school staff if a child revealed something of concern such as a child protection issues.
+You need to demonstrate that you would never reassure a child that everything they said would be kept confidential and that you would always inform the specified member of the school staff if a child revealed something of concern such as safeguarding issues.

 9. What do you do if a child finishes their work long before the rest of the class?